sam-keen/ecotuned/README.md

 - **Curtains for insulation**: "Cold night ahead (dropping to 2°C).
 Close curtains and blinds at dusk to prevent heat loss."
 - **Batch cooking**: "Cold and wet tomorrow - ideal for batch cooking.
 Prep multiple meals at once while the oven heat helps warm your home."

+**Grid-aware recommendations** (today only, based on live electricity mix):

+- **High renewables**: "The GB grid is currently powered by 65% renewable energy (53% wind, 8% solar).
+This is a cleaner-than-average time to use electricity.
+Consider running your dishwasher, washing machine, or other high-energy appliances now."
+- **Low carbon intensity**: "The grid's carbon intensity is currently 130 g/kWh (low), which is lower than the UK average of ~200 g/kWh.
+A good time to use electricity-intensive appliances like ovens, washing machines, or electric heating."

 All recommendations include:

 - ✅ Savings estimates (£0.15-£4.00 per action)